 Benin’s President Patrice Talon, Niger’s President Mohamed Bazoum, and MCC’s Chief Executive Officer Alice Albright were joined by U.S. Secretary of State Antony Blinken to sign the compact and celebrate taking a significant step in advancing two-way trade between the United States and West Africa.

 “President Talon and President Bazoum, we are thrilled to launch these new partnerships with you today,” said Secretary Blinken.
 “The corridors that allow products to move between Niger and Benin, these form a critical foundation for business and also for livelihoods.
 The [Regional Compact] projects will bare the hallmarks of America’s partnerships.
 They will be transparent; they will be high-quality; they’ll be accountable to the people that they mean to serve; and they will also support good governance.
-When completed, these projects will make it faster and safer to transport goods along roads and across borders and they’ll connect Benin and Niger to bigger markets and grater opportunities…At this week’s U.S.-Africa Leaders Summit, we have made it a priory to mobilize these kind of investments, because we know this is how you create real, tangible benefits for people on both sides of the Atlantic.”
+When completed, these projects will make it faster and safer to transport goods along roads and across borders and they’ll connect Benin and Niger to bigger markets and greater opportunities…At this week’s U.S.-Africa Leaders Summit, we have made it a priory to mobilize these kind of investments, because we know this is how you create real, tangible benefits for people on both sides of the Atlantic.”

 The Benin-Niger border crossing is one of the busiest crossings between coastal and land-locked countries in the region, with an average of approximately 1,000 vehicles per day.
 By pairing enhanced regional integration and policy reforms with the agency’s proven, data-driven development grants regional compacts can connect countries through foundational infrastructure — such as power, water, and roads — and catalyze economic growth.